-Drinking behaviours predict health outcomes
+Drinking behaviors predict health outcomes

 How individuals compare their drinking habits to others